Fireman Sam: The Great Fire of Pontypandy

-Fireman Sam: The Great Fire of Pontypandy is a 2009 computer-animated film, based on the CGI series Fireman Sam.
-Directed by Jerry Hibbert, produced by Margo Merchant and written by Dave Ingham, it stars the voice cast of Steve Kynman, David Carling, Su Douglas and Tegwen Tucker.
+Fireman Sam: The Great Fire of Pontypandy is a 2009 British animated direct-to-video film based on Fireman Sam.
+It was produced by HIT Entertainment with animation production by HRTv.
+It stars the voice cast of Steve Kynman, David Carling, Su Douglas and Tegwen Tucker.
 The film introduced a new character Chief Fire Officer Boyce, a Chief Officer who hails from Newtown, and a new location the Lighthouse.
 In the film, Norman, Derek, Sarah, James and Dilys go pioneering with Trevor Evans in the forest.
 Norman and Derek attempt to light a campfire to cook sausages by rubbing sticks together.
-They are called away, not realising that the fire has caught, and this leads to the "Great Fire of Pontypandy" that the townspeople evacuated Pontypanty.
+They are called away, not realising that the fire has caught, and this leads to the "Great Fire of Pontypandy" that the townspeople evacuated Pontypandy.
 It was released on 9 November 2009 by HIT Entertainment.